mozilla/agithub/README.md

 ```

 ### Demonstrates
-- returns (status, body) tuple, where body is a Python object (JSON,
+- Returns (status, body) tuple, where body is a Python object (JSON,
   remember?)
 - Agnostic - It doesn't know what to do unless you tell it.
-- parameter expansion, url-encoded for you
+- Parameter expansion, url-encoded for you
-- how to use numbers (which can't be used as Python attribute names)
+- How to use numbers (which can't be used as Python attribute names)
-- string indicies - so you can have variable paths
+- String indicies - so you can have variable paths
 - Make the API call later--reverse callbacks! :-p
 - Error reporting: straight from Github